 10. Boxxle: Boxed wine can totally look classy, thanks to Boxxle.
 It’s a 3-liter premium box wine dispenser designed to make weirdly shaped “bags” of wine a thing of the past.

-11. Death Star Soccer Ball: Soccer and Star Wars?
+Star Wars?
 Your inner middle schooler just died and went to heaven.
 And then woke up in trig class.

 12. YouTube Music Awards: Last up, a brand new awards show, this time on YouTube!
 The brainchild of YouTube, Spike Jonze, and VIC, the 90-minute awards show will award winners based on YouTube data and user votes.